 New and additional skills are needed for cascades and the final return of materials to the soil or back into the industrial production system.
 This includes delivery chain logistics, sorting, warehousing, risk management, power generation, and even molecular biology and polymer chemistry.
 With cost-efficient, better-quality collection and treatment systems, and effective segmentation of end-of-life products, the leakage of materials out of the system will decrease, supporting the economics of circular design.

-For widespread reuse of materials and higher resource productivity to become commonplace, market mechanisms will have to play a dominant role, but they will benefit from the support of policy makers, educational institutions and popular opinion leaders.
-Examples of these enablers include:
+For widespread reuse of materials and higher resource productivity to become commonplace, market mechanisms will need to play a dominant role, supported by policy makers, educational institutions and popular opinion leaders.
+These enablers include: